 Circuit Analysis & Design Contest

-IEEE SSCS International Student Circuit Contest
+IEEE SSCS 2021 International Student Circuit Contest

-The IEEE Solid-State Circuits Society is pleased to announce it’s second annual student circuit contest.
-The objective of this contest is to engage students in thought-provoking circuit analysis and design problems.
+The IEEE SSCS International Student Circuit Contest's objective is to engage students in thought-provoking circuit analysis and design problems.
 Submissions are solicited by both undergraduate and graduate students who are currently enrolled in a college or university.

-Up to three contestants with best answers will receive US$2K each towards attending an SSCS-sponsored conference (ISSCC, CICC, ESSCIRC, VLSI Symp., ASSC).
+Up to three contestants with the best answers will receive US$2K each towards attending an SSCS-sponsored conference (ISSCC, CICC, ESSCIRC, VLSI Symp., ASSC).
 This award is paid either as a reimbursement following the attended conference or will be paid directly to the conference for registration and to the hotel for accommodations.
 All the submitters with the right answers will receive one year of free membership in the Solid-State Circuits Society, and their names will be highlighted in the Solid-State Circuits Magazine.

-If you have any questions, please email email@example.com.
+If you have any questions, please contact firstname.lastname@example.org.